-In the event of delayed starting due to frost delays or inclement weather, golf course staff will utilize discretion to start play in an appropriate and reasonable manner.
+In the event of delayed starting due to frost delays or inclement weather, golf course staff will utilise discretion to start play in an appropriate and reasonable manner.

 The clubhouse may be open a limited number of hours based on weather conditions.

-Users of golf cars/buggies must adhere to golf car/buggy safety policy at all times and at no time must users of golf car cross road whilst under influence of alcohol or drugs.
+Users of golf cars/buggies must adhere to GOLF CAR POLICY OCTOBER 2017 at all times and at no time must users of golf car cross road whilst under influence of alcohol or drugs.